Skip to main content

 default:"python"

-Runtime to use. python runs code in the sandbox’s persistent REPL — state carries across calls. bash runs code in a fresh subprocess that exits after each call.
+python or bash.
+Python uses the sandbox’s persistent REPL (state carries across calls); bash runs in a fresh subprocess.

 -d '{"code": "print(6*7)"}'